O’Keeffe’s Business Tips: As Surprising As the Artist Herself

 by Thea Fiore-Bloom, PhD

-The gavel smacked down sharply to close lot 11 at Sotheby’s that rainy day in the winter of 2014.
+On a rainy winter day in 2014 a gavel smacked down sharply to close lot 11 at Sotheby’s in NYC.

 Georgia O’Keeffe’s painting Jimson Weed (White Flower No. 1) just sold for $44.4 million dollars.